dawnbeen/c_formatter_42/README.md

 }

 ```
-You can copy above and paste it in the `.vscode/setting.json`.
+You can put this in the `.vscode/setting.json`.

 ### Atom